-A final key question that these patterns highlight is: what role do the Lower Lakes ecosystems play in supporting regional populations of these cryptic species?
+One key question, highlighted by these results is: what role do the Lower Lakes' ecosystems play in supporting regional populations of these cryptic species?
 If we are to manage fringing aquatic environments such that they support habitat for these species, what are the implications for regional or global populations?
 What are the implications of local loss of habitat?
-As for other waterbird species for which the CLLMM forms only part of their range, an understanding of the regional context within which the CLLMM operate is required to both better predict the response of these species to local intervention, and better understand the local requirements of these species within the broader context which they operate.
+As for other waterbird species for which the CLLMM forms only part of their range, an understanding of the regional context within which the CLLMM operates is required to both better predict the response of these species to local intervention, and better understand the local requirements of these species within the broader context which they operate.
+The relationship between flow regimes and the provision of cryptic bird habitat should also be explored if we are to manage the wetlands for these species.

-Colonial-nesting Waterbirds
+Colonial-nesting waterbirds

-Survey flights over the spring/summer waterbird breeding seasons of 2012-2014 have helped to provide a snapshot of colonial-nesting waterbird breeding activity in major CLLMM wetland areas.
-23 colonial-nesting species have been recorded nesting in the CLLMM since 1911 (O'Connor et al. 2013), nine of which were recorded in the 2012-2014 aerial surveys.
+Survey flights over the spring-summer waterbird breeding seasons of 2012-14 have helped to provide a snapshot of colonialnesting waterbird breeding activity in major CLLMM wetland areas.
+Twenty-two colonial-nesting species have been recorded nesting in the CLLMM since 1911(O'Connor et al. 2013), nine of which were recorded in the 2012-14 aerial surveys.

 While the species recorded breeding in 2013-14 and 2012-13 were comparable, there was some variation in the number of nests recorded between these two seasons.
 For species that breed in the Coorong in abundance (Australian Pelican, Crested Tern), fewer nests were recorded in 2013-14 compared with 2012-13, while for species that breed in the Lower Lakes (Australian White Ibis, Straw-necked Ibis), more nests were recorded in the latter period.
 The fewer nests recorded in the Coorong can at least partly be attributed to the lower survey effort in 2013-14 (weather conditions precluded a February survey).
 However this explanation does not preclude other environmentally driven explanations, such as changes in the availability of food in the Coorong in 2013-14 vs 2012-13, or changes in the environmental conditions of sites outside of the CLLMM between these two periods.
-As with the cryptic bird discussion, the drivers of breeding effort in the CLLMM requires a longer-term dataset, coupled with explicit response models for these species (such as those developed by (O'Connor et al. 2012)).
-While we don't necessarily have a long-term, consistently collected dataset to support our understanding of breeding responses to environmental change, we do have a collated anecdotal record of breeding waterbirds in the Coorong, that was discussed in detail in (O'Connor et al. 2013).
+As with the cryptic bird discussion, the drivers of breeding effort in the CLLMM requires a longer-term dataset, coupled with explicit response models for these species (such as those developed by O'Connor et al. 2013).
+While we don't necessarily have a long-term, consistently collected dataset to support our understanding of breeding responses to environmental change, we do have a collated anecdotal record of breeding waterbirds in the Coorong, which was discussed in detail in O'Connor et al. 2013.